mispp/goat/README.md

 - settings dialog
 - export data
 - import data
-- evaluate scintilla/qscintilla or ktextedit/ktexteditor
 - general code quality improvement
     - connection handling moved to model (i have no idea how to do that now, so this is far, far away)

+To be considered:
+- move from qt classes to libpq for better error reporting (should check if it would work better)
+    - postgres is a priority here, mariadb/mysql should maybe stay with qt classes for now
+- evaluate scintilla/qscintilla or ktextedit/ktexteditor

+# Recognitions

+Icons used are called Silk.
+From [here](http://www.famfamfam.com/lab/icons/silk/).

 # Screenshots